peterhinch/micropython_eeprom/spi/SPI.md

 existing filesystem simply omit the commented line.

 Note that, at the outset, you need to decide whether to use the array as a mounted filesystem or as a byte array.
-As a filesystem the limited size is an issue, but a potential use case is for pickling Python objects for example to achieve persistence when issuing `pyb.standby()`; also for holding a small frequently updated persistent btree database.
+The filesystem is relatively small but has high integrity owing to the hardware longevity.
+Typical use-cases involve files which are frequently updated.
+These include files used for storing Python objects serialised using Pickle/ujson or files holding a btree database.

 The SPI bus must be instantiated using the `machine` module.